 Studies of cartilage repair have established different healing responses in partial-thickness compared with full-thickness injuries.
 Partial-thickness injuries do not heal spontaneously, as inflammation and blood vessels are absent.

 Following injury, cells within the wound margins undergo chondroptosis, a variant of cell death that is characterized by an increase in Golgi apparatus and endoplasmic reticulum (ER), autophagic vacuoles, patchy condensations of nuclei, blebbing of cytoplasmic material, and activation of apoptosis via caspase-3 and caspase-9 involvement.

 In full-thickness injuries, the damage is deeper and reaches into the subchondral bone, thereby generating a pathway into the vascularized bone marrow.
 This enables access for the recruitment of immune cells, eventually leading to fibrocartilage formation and ECM deposition in the wound area.
 As the newly formed fibrocartilage is weaker than the original tissue, the cartilage undergoes gradual degradation, which leads to loss of mechanical properties.

 Another component of the musculoskeletal system is the enthesis, a fibrocartilaginous tissue that bridges tendon and bone.
 This unique specialized connective tissue attaches the two distinct tissues by forming a gradient of cellular and extracellular features along its length.

 Adult enthesis repair commonly results in permanent damage because of failure to restore its structure.
 The resulting mechanically insufficient attachment limits joint function and is prone to retears.

 However, the outcome may depend on the severity and type of injury.
-Comparison of the mechanical outcomes of rotator cuff injuries in adult mice suggested that repair is more successful after partial injuries, including reduced scar formation and recovery of gait.
+Comparison of the mechanical outcomes of rotator cuff injuries in adult mice suggest that repair is more successful after partial injuries, including reduced scar formation and recovery of gait.